Kraysent/Wandering-BH-scripts/README.md

     def process(param: Params):
         ...
     ```
-    and then use `concurrent.futures` to parallelise calls to `process` sunction for each member of `parameters` list.
+    and then use `concurrent.futures` to parallelise calls to `process` function for each member of `parameters` list.